 From rock and roll to smooth jazz, music is an expansive world of sound that has something for everyone.
-Beyond being enjoyable, there are many benefits of music therapy for addiction patients, and our South Florida behavioral healthcare center is explaining why.
+Beyond being enjoyable, there are many benefits of music therapy for drug addiction, and our Banyan Lake Worth rehab is explaining why.

 Lifts Your Mood

-One of the greatest benefits of music therapy for addiction patients is that music acts as a mood booster.
-One study found that people who consistently listened to upbeat music were found to report greater feelings of happiness after just two weeks, and those who were actively thinking about trying to improve their moods while listening to music found even greater results.1 When you are feeling depressed from withdrawal or defeated during recovery, music may help pull you out of this funk, especially if you are actively trying.
+One of the greatest benefits of music therapy activities for substance abuse is that music acts as a mood booster.
+One study found that people who consistently listened to upbeat music were found to report greater feelings of happiness after just two weeks, and those who were actively thinking about trying to improve their moods while listening to music found even greater results.1 When you are feeling depressed from drug or alcohol withdrawal or cravings in recovery, music may help pull you out of this funk, especially if you are actively trying.

 Not only can music boost your mood, but also it can help with pain relief and reduce the intensity of perceived pain.
 One long-term study even found that consistent music therapy may reduce the consumption of pain relievers.2 A long alcohol detox can leave your body aching and feeling drained, but music may help ease this pain.